 Independently, Alan Fiske has been arguing that that humans have four different modes of social behavior (The Four Elementary Forms of Sociality: Framework for a Unified Theory of Social Relations.
 Psychological Review, 99, 689-723, 1992, PDF; here’s a briefer online presentation).
 In communal sharing, all members of a social group are treated as being equivalent.
 For example, if one member of a family is honored, the honor accrues to the whole family.
 Authority ranking is what the name implies; individual with different ranks in a hierarchy have different rights and obligations.
 In equality matching people work to maintain some kind of balance among them.
 Finally, there is market pricing, in which interactions are mediated by quantitative market mechanisms (p.
 692) and which, on that account does not seem as basic as the other three (cf. Steven Pinker, The Stuff of Thought, 2008, p.
 409) and which will, accordingly, play no role in my analysis.
 In Fiske’s analysis not only are relationships between different people mediated by different modes, but different aspects of a relationship between two individuals can be mediated by different modes.

-It is not entirely to me just how these two conceptions are aligned.
+It is not entirely clear to me just how these two conceptions are aligned.
 Boehm’s phylogenetically older system seems to be Fiske’s authority ranking mode, while his newer system seems to encompass communal sharing and equality matching as well.
 Market pricing has no obvious place in Boehm’s analysis.
 In any event, this is not the place to examine the relationship between these two conceptions.
 What is important for our purposes is that both Boehm and Fiske argue that human social interaction is mediated by distinctly different behavioral systems and that there is at least an approximate alignment between their conceptions.

 Let’s look at Shakespeare’s Much Ado About Nothing, which weaves two intertwined comic stories into a single, if a bit loose, complex plot (on the interlinking, see Richard Levin, Multiple Plot in English Renaissance Drama, 1971, pp. 90-93).
 The play gets its overall dramatic shape from the Claudio-Hero plot, in which Claudio wrongly suspects Hero of being unfaithful to him just as Leontes wrongly suspected Hermione.
 I have argued elsewhere that Claudio’s ambivalence stems from his difficulty in assimilating Hero to both to a behavioral system for attachment and one for sexuality (see my “At the Edge of the Modern, or Why is Prospero Shakespeare's Greatest Creation?” for a complete argument).